eegli/tinyparse/readme.md

 ### Good to know when parsing strings

 - `-` is a reserved prefix.
 Any string that starts with `-` will be treated as a flag and not a flag argument.
-Passing arguments such as `["--password", "-x8ap!"]` results in undefined behavior
+Arguments such as `["--password", "-x8ap!"]` should be wrapped in quotes!
-- If you really need to parse a value that starts with `-`, consider reading it from a file instead.
-This is a little less convenient but works for any value
 - Later values will overwrite earlier values. `["--password", "abc", "--password", "xyz"]` will parse to `password: "xyz"`

 ## More examples

-For more examples, [check the extensive test suites](test) or play in the dedicated [Code Sandbox](https://codesandbox.io/s/tinyparse-sandbox-pknk4?file=/src/index.ts)
+For more examples, [check the extensive test suites](test) or play in the dedicated [Code Sandbox](https://codesandbox.io/s/tinyparse-sandbox-pknk4?file=/src/index.ts).

+## Resources

+This project has been guided by the amazing [Command Line Interface Guidelines](https://clig.dev/) by Aanand Prasad, Ben Firshman, Carl Tashian and Eva Parish.